-The prize of £5,000 is awarded for a full-length published or self-published (in book or ebook formats) work of fiction, non-fiction or poetry, by a British or Irish author aged 18-35 years.
-There are three awards of £500 each for runners-up.
+The Sunday Times Charlotte Aitken Young Writer of the Year Award is an annual award, made possible by the Charlotte Aitken Trust and the Sunday Times.
+The prize of £10,000 is awarded for a full-length published or self-published (in book or ebook formats) work of fiction, non-fiction or poetry, by a British or Irish author aged 18-35 years.
+There are prizes of £1,000 for each shortlistee.
 The winning book will be the work of the most outstanding literary merit.

 CRITERIA FOR ENTRY